top of page

 When a substance like heroin, cocaine or alcohol is introduced into the body, the brain releases endorphins, which make you feel good, relieving the feelings of stress and pain and boosting happiness.

-It’s similar to the good feeling you get after exercise, or a great accomplishment.
-The difference is substances trigger the brain in the frontal cortex that mimics the feeling of natural endorphins with more dramatic results.
-Over a long period of time, if an individual keeps using a substance, the brain doesn’t keep releasing the endorphins at the same rate.
+This boost of endorphins and boost of happiness is similar to the good feeling you get after exercise, or a great accomplishment.
+The difference is, substances trigger the brain in the frontal cortex that mimics the feeling of natural endorphins with more dramatic results.

 Think of it like a pinball machine: putting a substance in the body is like the pinball, it goes through the machine causing hits, beeps, lights, and buzzers - that’s the brain reacting.
 After a while, when there is an addiction, an individual needs to put in more and more of the substance to get the same effect - also known as tolerance.